 Patient Header – After evaluation, each patient header is expandable to show how the patient evaluates against each defined logic statement.

 Boolean Evaluation – “In Demographic” is a Boolean logic statement.
-It’s evaluation result is shown as a green check mark to indicate that it evaluated to true, or a red “X” to indicate that it evaluated to false.
+Its evaluation result is shown as a green check mark to indicate that it evaluated to true, or a red “X” to indicate that it evaluated to false.

 Set Evaluation – “Encounter” is a set calculation and returns all the data criteria associated with the patient that evaluate against the logic statement.
-They are displayed in this view as icons – each icon represents a data criteria element that conformed to the measure logic.
-To get more information on a particular data criteria, hover over that data criteria.
+They are displayed in this view as icons – each icon represents a data criteria element that conformed to the measure logic.Hovering over that data criteria will display more information on that data criteria.

-Logic Error - If there are errors in the CQL logic, these are shown in the CQL editor with a red “X” symbol.
-Hovering over this symbol will show an error message.
+Logic Error - Errors in the CQL logic are shown in the CQL editor with a red “X” symbol.
+Hovering over this symbol will display an error message.